 The purpose of the procession can be seen as an expression of joy or a prayer: a form of communication between man and God which involves body and spirit.
 It may also be seen as a sign of human joy, inspired by the love of God.
 To find out what it means for you, try it out!

 This special event was recognized as Intangible Heritage by the UNESCO in 2010.

-In the museum of the baroque abbey, the information and documentation centre on the dancing procession, and the lapidary museum, visitors and pilgrims can see the distinctive features of the basilica, the abbey, its scriptorium and the procession whose origins have been lost in the mists of time.
+In the museum of the baroque abbey, the information and documentation centre on the hopping procession, and the lapidary museum, visitors and pilgrims can see the distinctive features of the basilica, the abbey, its scriptorium and the procession whose origins have been lost in the mists of time.